 Instagram Tips and Hacks: 8 Ideas for Small Business

 Want our latest insights and Instagram tips for your digital strategy?
-Visit this 2018 post, How to Use Instagram to Grow Your Business.
+Check out How to Use Instagram to Generate Leads.

 Instagram is a powerful social media marketing tool for small businesses in Canada and around the world.
 If you want to use it to drive reach and increase conversions, we’ve got the Instagram tips you need.

 Instagram has over 300 million active monthly users, who are sharing an average of 70 million photos per day.
 Its engagement rate is 58 times higher than Facebook and 120 times higher than Twitter.
 And, tellingly, 85% of top brands have adopted Instagram into their social media strategy.